 Healthcare providers are searching for ways to invest in capital equipment that positively impact their patient care and bottom line.
 Now more than ever it’s important to make smart decisions during initial planning in order to save money in the long run.
 In this article, we break down the different costs that comprise purchase and operation of a CT scanner.
-These costs include: hardware, software, accessories, siting and environment, and repair and maintenance costs.
+These costs include: hardware, software, accessories, siting and environment, services for radiopharmacy and radiopharmaceuticals, and repair and maintenance costs.
 We will delve deeper into what these costs mean and how they contribute to the total cost.

 Cost Factor #1: Hardware